DaveL17/thingspeak/README.md

 ![Thingspeak Logo](https://github.com/DaveL17/thingspeak/wiki/img/img_thingspeakLogo.png)

+***NOTICE: Due to changes to the Thingspeak pricing model, the Thingspeak Plugin has been deprecated.
+I will continue to fix bugs and answer questions, but all feature development has stopped.***

 The Thingspeak plugin allows users to create Indigo Home Control Server devices which provide a facility to upload Indigo data to Thingspeak for charting and other purposes.